 The Stellar PowerPlant 3 AC regenerator ($2,999) is PS Audio’s entry-level power regenerator intended for powering audiophile source components as well as small to medium power Class AB amps or high efficiency Class D amps in smaller to medium sized systems.
-It is important to note that a power regenerator is different from a power conditioner.
+It is important to note that a power regenerator is different from an audiophile power conditioner.
 A power regenerator takes the incoming AC power from the wall and first converts it to DC, then regenerates and produces ultra-low impedance, sine-wave-perfect, voltage regulated, high-current AC power in order to maximize the performance potential of your system.
 By providing sinewave-perfect, low-impedance power, PS Audio says it effectively eliminates potential problems commonly found on power lines, such as noise, low or fluctuating voltage, distorted waveforms, and sagging power.

 And the farther your home is from the power transformer, the more likely your power will have one or more of these issues.
 Even if the transformer is as close as mine is (it’s located between my next-door neighbor’s and my house), there’s still a few hundred feet of wire between the transformer and the wall outlets in my listening room.
 Many other variables play a role, too, such as the gauge of wire running through your walls, how many other neighbors or businesses you share the transformer with, and other loads on the same circuit.